 12. Protecting your children online

 We believe it is important to provide added protection for children online.
 We encourage parents and guardians to spend time online with their children to observe, participate in and/or monitor and guide their online activity.
-If, as a parent or guardian, you are concerned about any information we hold about your child, please contact our support service at firstname.lastname@example.org immediately.
-We will use our best efforts to promptly remove such information from our records.
+If, as a parent or guardian, you are concerned about any information we hold about your child, please contact us immediately (using the contact in the first paragraph) and we will use our best efforts to promptly remove such information from our records.

-- 2017-09-13.
-Clarified social sharing is not available for students.
+- 2017-09-13 [Minor] Clarified social sharing is not available for students.
 Removed mention of Google+ sharing.
 Clarified the use of Google Analytics.

-- 2018-05-24.
-Added much more detail about what private information we store, share and why we use it to in accordance with GDPR guidelines.
+- 2018-05-24 [Major] Added much more detail about what private information we store, share, and why we use it, in accordance with GDPR guidelines.